djvernon/Amiga68000source/README.md

 Includes demos, disk access, games (or parts of) and graphical effects, including texture mapping.
 Some were written by me and some by others.

-In particular there are source for:-
+In particular there are sources for:-
 1. All AmigaComputing magazine demos (Zowee, Picture-This, Heavy, Right-Button and Xmas).
 2. Disk access, mainly taken from Carrier Command's backup program.
-3. 3D objects and worlds
+3. 3D objects and worlds.
 4. Blitter object drawing.
 5. Texture mapping.
 6. Amiga Mountain Panic game.